Zuzanaczm/Digital-electronics-1/Labs/04-adder/readme.md

 # Zuzana Czmelová - Lab assignment 4 (Binary adder)
 ## Part 1 - Truth tables

-1. A half adder has two inputs A and B and two outputs Carry and Sum.
-Complete the half adder truth table.
-Draw a logic diagram of both output functions.
+1. A half adder has two inputs A and B and two outputs Carry and Sum

     | **B** | **A** | **Carry** | **Sum** |
     | :-: | :-: | :-: | :-: |